 The scheme provides the opportunity to build an independent research career.
 Those appointed are expected to be strong candidates for permanent posts in universities or research bodies at the end of their fellowships.

 Successful candidates will be awarded a fellowship by the Royal Society, the cost of which will be met by Science Foundation Ireland.
 Fellowships are awarded in all fields of the natural sciences which includes but is not limited to biological research, chemistry, engineering, mathematics and physics.
 The Royal Society does not cover clinical medicine (such as patient orientated research and clinical trials), social sciences or humanities, other than when working in partnership with organisations.
 Early career researchers from the Republic of Ireland whose research is biomedical should apply to the Research Career Development Fellowship through the SFI-HRB-Wellcome Trust Biomedical Research Partnership.
 The Royal Society will still accept applications in all fields of the natural sciences (including other biological) as long as the project is not addressing a direct biomedical question.

 The applicant must:

 - Have a PhD, applicants who have just submitted their PhD will not be considered.

 - Be at an early stage of their research career with between three to eight years of actual research experience since their PhD (i.e. date on which the degree was approved by the board of graduate studies) by the closing date of the round.
 Career breaks will be taken into consideration (see below for more details).

-- Not hold a permanent post in a university or not-for-profit organization.
+- Not hold a permanent post in a university or not-for-profit organisation.

 - Not hold or previously have held a nationally competitive fellowship that provides an opportunity to establish an independent research group and therefore independent researcher status (see Scheme Notes for more details)